FlatPixel/FlatPixel2022/README.md

 - Add or modify project presskit page: http://pixelnest.io/presskit.html/product/

 The command that we use to build the presskit:

+- Go to ./presskit/dev/
-`presskit build --collapse-menu -o ../`
+- `presskit build --collapse-menu -o ../`